 on the back of the jacket is a removable backpack. this is something we have never done before. it is attatched to the jacket under the patch with hidden snaps, and the straps go over the shoulders and attach to the front of the jacket. if you want, you can also remove the backpack and just use it as a bag. all you have to do is unsnap it from the jacket, and clip the fastener from one strap to the d ring on the other strap. they are also adjustable to different lengths, depending on how low on your body you want the bag to hang, by way of snaps on the bottom of the bag. to construct the bag we pulled the pocket body from an old multifunction rucksack and then added a thicker weight canvas backing to give it strength. we cannabilized the straps and clips from old gasmask bags.

-on the front and back of the M6-K jacket are old patches we pulled from the bottom of duffelbags. the names and military division are hand painted usually with stencils. as the photos show, each jacket we make will have different patches on them and different strap details and variations. there is currently a size M and a size L available in this jacket. if you would like to purchase this jacket we hope that you truly appreciates the blood sweat and tears we put into making them, and honor the blood sweat tears and stories scattered all over the diverse military components we compiled to make up this jacket.
+on the front and back of the M6-K jacket are old patches we pulled from the bottom of duffelbags. the names and military division are hand painted usually with stencils. as the photos show, each jacket we make will have different patches on them and different strap details and variations. if you would like to purchase this jacket we hope that you truly appreciates the blood sweat and tears we put into making them, and honor the blood sweat tears and stories scattered all over the diverse military components we compiled to make up this jacket.

 Each Dust + Beau jacket comes complete with a branded hanger and a thick fabric dust bag made for safe keeping.